talmobi/unzalgo/README.md

 which remains unchanged after a transformation.

 ## Is there a demo?
 Yes!
 You can check it out [here](https://kdex.github.io/unzalgo/).
-You can edit the text at the top; the lower part shows the text after `Unzalgo.prototype.clean` using the default threshold.
+You can edit the text at the top; the lower part shows the text after `clean` using the default threshold.

 ## How does it work?
 By the laws of Unicode, every Unicode character is assigned to one [character category](http://www.unicode.org/reports/tr49/Categories.txt).
 Zalgo text uses characters that belong to the `Mn` and `Me` category.